-What’s your startup’s tone of voice?
+What’s your brand’s tone of voice?

 The first step to creating your style guide is to identify your tone of voice.
 Answer 24 simple questions to match your startup with one of our 16 copy style guides.